reduxjs/redux/docs/understanding/thinking-in-redux/Motivation.md

 ---
 id: motivation
 title: Motivation
-description: 'Introduction > Motivation: What problems does Redux try to solve?'
+description: 'Understanding > Motivation: What problems does Redux try to solve?'
 ---

 # Motivation